 Tiger Pantry is a student-run program led by a Student Director and an Executive Board.
 We have a paid staff administration member that advises the students and oversee finances and operations.

 We have an application-based volunteer process and selected student volunteers operate our pantry.
 During the academic year, we are open Sundays 12-2:00, and Tues/Wed 4:30-6:30pm.
 Hours change during holidays and academic breaks.
 We have at least 6-8 volunteers serve at each shift.
 Hours change for holidays and breaks, see our social media and our website banners for information.

-A: We range anywhere from 3500 lbs. to 5000 lbs. in a month.
+We distribute anywhere from 3500 lbs. to 5000 lbs. in a month.

 We reflected our rules and regulations when starting off of the Full Circle Pantry at the University of Arkansas.
-We have an extensive amount of regulations when it comes to confidentiality of clients, rules with handling expired food, what time of things we can distribute (i.e. no fresh meat or dairy).
+We have an extensive amount of regulations when it comes to the confidentiality of clients, rules with handling expired food, what time of things we can distribute (i.e. no fresh meat or dairy).